ryanohs/omniscroll/README.md

 In Visual Studio Code, middle click creates additional cursors.
 To workaround this issue, set Multi Cursor Limit to 1 in settings.

+In Rider, middle click creates additional cursors and the scroll functionality does not work on any scrollable region in Rider.
+No known workaround.

 # Future enhancements

 I would like to be able to run this as a menu bar app.